thesamuraiwho/100-days-of-code/r1-log.md

 Adding on hover styles and on radio input check style too.
 Adding media queries and select elements for preferences.

+### R1D93

+Fixing header fixed position Adding new list for links to types of moves.
+Restyling the layout of the general app with fixed header and footer and proportional characters and move list.
+Custom scrollbars.

 ### R1D101

 ### R1D102